ti-oluwa/traffik/README.md

                 if now - entry["timestamp"] < rate.expire
             ]

-            # Count requests with higher or equal priority
+            # Count total cost of requests with higher or equal priority
-            higher_priority_count = sum(
+            higher_priority_cost = sum(
-                1 for entry in queue
+                entry.get("cost", 1) for entry in queue
                 if entry["priority"] >= priority
             )

-            # Check if request can be processed
+            # Check if request can be processed (including current request's cost)
-            if higher_priority_count >= rate.limit:
+            if higher_priority_cost + cost > rate.limit:
                 # Calculate wait time based on oldest high-priority entry
                 oldest_high_priority = min(
                     (entry["timestamp"] for entry in queue if entry["priority"] >= priority),